 Currently, this diverse species are grouped into 6 major phylogenetic groups/classes.

 Alphaproteobacteria is the first class and is composed of a variety of bacteria.
 This includes bacteria of different shapes (rod, spiral, coccobacilli and curved rods etc) as well as differences in metabolism etc.

 Despite their differences, Alphaproteobacteria are unified by the fact that they are all oligotrophs.
 As such, they can survive in environments with low nutrients including glacial ice.
 This allows them to survive and thrive.

 A majority of Alphaproteobacteria are phototrophic which means that they obtain thier energy from sunlight (use sunlight and carbon dioxide to make their own food) due to the presence of photosynthetic pigments.

 For the most part, the phototrophic Alphaproteobacteria (purple) have been shown to grow under anoxic conditions where they make their own food in the presence of very little to no oxygen.

 Whereas some are beneficial to human beings and the environments in general, others are pathogenic and thus cause diseases in human beings and animals.
-However, some are free living and do not need a host for thier survival.
+Some are free living and do not need a host for their survival.

 Phylogenetically, the Alphaproteobacteria are categorized as: